semuconsulting/pyubx2/README.md

 3. mode
 4. (optional) a series of keyword parameters representing the message payload

+The 'ubxClass' and 'ubxID' parameters may be passed as lookup strings, integers or bytes.

 The 'mode' parameter is an integer flag signifying whether the message payload refers to a:
 * GET message (i.e. output *from* the receiver) = 0
 * SET message (i.e. input *to* the receiver) = 1